iExecBlockchainComputing/documentation/for-developers/confidential-computing/sgx-encrypted-dataset.md

 In the folder `src/` create the file `app.js` or `app.py` then copy this code inside:

-The application reads the content of the dataset and writes it into the result's folder (in an artistic way using **Figlet**):
+The application reads the content of the dataset and writes it into the result's folder:

 {% tabs %}